 Kayaking and Snorkeling with Beluga Whales

 I might not have been able to see them all, but I could most certainly hear them.
-As soon as my face was submerged, the sounds of numerous whales communicating with eachother were echoeing around me.
-I almost screamed with excitement.
+As soon as my face was submerged, the sounds of numerous whales communicating with each other echoed all around me.

 That afternoon, the belugas had returned to the bay.
-As the sky became an angry colour, with thunder heard in the distance, we headed out in our kayaks.
+As the sky became an angry colour with thunder heard in the distance, we headed out in our kayaks.
 It felt like a storm was closing in, but the water was as still as could be.
 The rain began battering down and, before long, we were surrounded by belugas that were swimming so close you could see the details on their skin and the permanent smiles on their faces.
-The whales’ heavy breathing could be heard all around; the whistling inhaling and exhaling sounds reminding me of an old steam train.

 The whales’ heavy breathing could be heard all around; the whistling inhaling and exhaling sounds reminding me of an old steam train.
 As the wind picked up, we headed back to shore and I felt certain that this was one of those awe-inspiring moments that I would always remember.